sgnd/sgnd/README.md

 ## About

-My name is Sugeng Agung Suganda, a highly experienced DevOps Engineer and Site Reliability Engineer with a proven track record of designing, automating, and managing infrastructure from scratch.
+I am a highly experienced DevOps Engineer and SRE with a proven track record of designing, automating, and managing infrastructure from scratch.
 I have over 5 years of experience in the field, working with small businesses, startups, and large organizations to deliver high-quality, secure, and scalable infrastructure.

 ## **Experiences**
 - [**Practical DevSecOps / Hysn Pte Ltd**](https://practical-devsecops.com): Lead Site Reliability Engineer (2023-Present)